 The author skilfully weaves the backstory of this family and place around the day to day chores that must be undertaken to keep the mother alive.
 Despite questions, eavesdropping, and searches of the dwelling, Aoileann still does not know what happened to create the being her mother now is.
 Photographs suggest her parents were once happy.
 Her grandmother closes down entirely when asked to explain.

 Having set the scene, a catalyst for change arrives in the form of an artist, Rachel, and her newborn baby.
 Aoileann is mesmerised by this young women, doing what it takes to ingratiate herself into their lives.
 The reader has been fed snippets of some disturbing behaviour from Aoileann’s childhood.
 These now manifest in her treatment of the new residents.
 As someone who has never been loved by a mother, Aoileann is desperate for Rachel to grant her some of the attention she observes being offered so freely to the child.

 The sense of foreboding is palpable throughout.
 This plays alongside the explicit horror of Aoileann’s mother’s situation, revealed gradually but with little reasoning explained until later in the tale.
 By the end the reader will be recoiling from all that has happened and then been perpetuated.
 The denouement is still shocking despite the foreshadowing.

 A masterclass in creating a darkly disturbing character and sense of place.
 A unique and brilliant read that I couldn’t put down, reading it cover to cover in a day.
 It will take much longer to recover from the vivid and searing experience.
 A horror story I unreservedly recommend.

-My copy of this book was provided gratis by the publisher, Story Machine.
+My copy of this book was provided gratis by the publisher, Tramp Press.